-We conclude that changes in the statistical properties may be estimated correctly in sign by using average values or proxies (such as e.g. conditions at the 850 hPa level).
+[54] We conclude that changes in the statistical properties may be estimated correctly in sign by using average values or proxies (e.g., conditions at the 850 hPa level).
 In many cases there is no alternative, especially if satellite data are applied, which usually do not contain any vertically resolved information.
-However a more realistic quantitative assessment requires more highly resolved information.
-Our approach can easily be applied to model data, e.g. to estimate changes in IPCC-future projections or in sensitivity studies.
+However, a more realistic quantitative assessment requires more highly resolved information.
+Our approach can easily be applied to model data, i.e., to estimate changes in IPCC future projections or in sensitivity studies.

-Acknowledgments.
+[55] Acknowledgments.
 The authors would like to thank ECMWF for making the ERA-Interim data available.
-MZ was funded by the NERC PREPARE project, NE/G015708/1.
+M.Z. was funded by the NERC PREPARE project, NE/G015708/1.